 Our approach to design puts an early focus on pre-fabrication and off-site manufacturing, which allows us to maximise benefits over traditional installation methods.
 We operate as ‘One Murphy’, self-delivering our projects alongside other specialist businesses.

-We are enterprising partners of the Institute of Engineering & Technology, members of the National Inspection Council for Electrical Installation Contracting and members of the Electrical Contractors Association, National Security Inspectorate and HERS.
+We are enterprising partners of the Institute of Engineering & Technology, members of the National Inspection Council for Electrical Installation Contracting, members of the Electrical Contractors Association, National Security Inspectorate and HERS.

 We are committed to delivering value for our clients by making processes smarter and more efficient.
 We listen carefully, respond quickly and understand our clients’ requirements as if they were our own.

 ‘One Murphy’ approach